 It is recommended to find out in advance what medication is going to be brought into the service and whether these are to be administered by staff or self-administered.
 Any medicines coming into the service with the service user should be in their original container and have their dispensing label on them.
 All medication coming into the service should be booked in.
-It should then be stored in a secure place.
+It should then be stored in a secure place, if it is not being self-administered.